david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Shorten season
-- Shorten matches to 10 turns instead of 15
+- Enemy heroes should have some stat gains as well if they win
+- Show scores of previous matches

+## Future Features (ordered by priority)

 - Add power ups to map

-## Future Features (ordered by priority)

 - Trades with other teams
 - Hero age/retirement